We inform debate and legislation in UK Parliament that affect people with mental health problems. This involves:

 - meeting politicians to improve awareness of mental health in Parliament

 The NHS Funding Bill is one of the first pieces of legislation that Boris Johnson’s new Government introduced in 2020.
-It aims to enshrine in law the extra money that has been pledged for the NHS - an extra £33.9bn a year by 2024.
+It aims to put into law the extra money that they’ve said they’d give the NHS.
+That’s an extra £33.9bn a year by 2024.

 We were pleased to see mental health be given the attention it deserves within the Long Term Plan.
-For too long, those of us with mental health problems have had to put up with second-rate, second-class services, with far too many people still struggling to access treatment and support.
-Decades of underfunding and neglect mean that services are all too often delivered in substandard, and sometimes dangerous, facilities and there are significant shortages in the mental health workforce.
+For too long, those with mental health problems have had to put up with second-rate, second-class services.
+And there are still far too many people struggling to access treatment and support.
+Decades of underfunding and neglect mean that services are often delivered in places that aren’t good enough and sometimes even dangerous.
+Plus, there are significant shortages in the mental health workforce.